vinejs/vinejs.dev/content/docs/types/string.md

+---
+summary: The String data type is used to validate string values including their formatting
+---

 # String type

 Ensure the field's value is a valid `string`.
 Empty strings are allowed, and you must handle them using the `convertEmptyStringsToNull` configuration option.